vsrinivas/fuchsia/docs/development/languages/rust/third_party.md

    do this part for you.
 1. After the OSRB approval, upload the change for review to Gerrit.
 1. Get code-review+2, merge the change into [third_party/rust_crates][3p-crates].

+## Steps to update a third-party crate

+Updating is very similar to adding a crate.
+1. Start by bumping bumping the version number of the crate in [`third_party/rust_crates/Cargo.toml`](3p-cargo-toml] and rerunning `fx update-rustc-third-party as above.
+1. Identify all new library dependencies brought in (see the diff in `//third_party/rust_crates/vendor/`).
+   Again, do not submit the CL for code review until you've received OSRB approval for any new dependencies added.
+1. After OSRB approval, upload the change for review to Gerrit and merge as above.

 ## Adding a new mirror